Particular/docs.particular.net/samples/logging/prometheus-grafana-opentelemetry/sample.md

 snippet: prometheus-load-simulator

 ## Reporting metric values
 NServiceBus version 8.1 uses OpenTelemetry standard to report metrics.
-The metrics are disabled by default, and can be enabled:
+The metrics are disabled by default, and can be enabled by opting into a specific metric, either by name or by wildcard:

 snippet: enable-opentelemetry-metrics